maros24/OrganizerApp/README.md

 -"BusinessLogic" project is a layer for classes which we use to execute some actions.
 It refers to "Models" project.

 -"Models" project is the lowest layer.
 There are basic classes for dataModel (eg class Weather for storage data from json)

+HELPER FOR GIT (recommendation)

+When you cloned the repository and you are on master branch, execute:

+git checkout devBranch

+Open Visual Studio (or VsCode) and you can see the project with base functional from devBranch

+Then execute below command to create your branch

+git checkout -b myBranch

+That command will create a new branch and checkout to this

+So work on this branch.
+When you finish your development, execute:

+git add -A

+git commit -m "message of your commit"

+git status (for checking is everything okay)

+git push origin myBranch

+Then go to GitHub and create a new pull request to devBranch.

+The URL of pull request send to others.